 Mean score of companies in the Iron and Steel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Ternium Mexico, S. A. de C. V.'s score of 12 is higher than 56% of the industry.
+Ternium Mexico, S. A. de C. V.'s score of 12 is lower than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents